-In 1999, Clarke became Commanding Officer of the Intelligence Division of the Milwaukee Police Department.
+In 1999, Clarke became Commanding Officer of MPD’s Intelligence Division.
 The Division was responsible for producing and sharing intelligence, and for providing dignitary protection in conjunction with the Secret Service, the Department of State, and other federal agencies.
-Clarke also served as the Department's liaison with the United States Attorney as coordinator of the CEASEFIRE violent crime reduction program, and with the Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco and Firearms, Customs Service, Immigration and Naturalization Service, and the Wisconsin Department of Criminal Investigation.
+Clarke also served as the Department's liaison with the United States Attorney as coordinator of the CEASEFIRE violent crime reduction program, and with the Federal Bureau of Investigation, Customs Service, the Bureau of Alcohol, Tobacco and Firearms, the Immigration and Naturalization Service, and the Wisconsin Department of Criminal Investigation.

-Clarke graduated summa cum laude from Concordia University Wisconsin with a degree in Criminal Justice Management.
-In May 2003, Concordia honored him with the Alumnus of the Year Award.
-Sheriff Clarke is a graduate of the FBI National Academy in Quantico, Virginia.
+Clarke graduated summa cum laude from Concordia University Wisconsin with a degree in Criminal Justice Management, and in May 2003, Concordia honored him with their Alumnus of the Year Award.
+Sheriff Clarke also is a graduate of the FBI National Academy in Quantico, Virginia.
 This prestigious school trains law enforcement executives from all over the world, and provides management and leadership instruction.
-In July 2004, he completed the intensive three-week Program for Senior Executives in State and Local Government, at the John F. Kennedy School of Government, Harvard University, in Cambridge, Massachusetts.
+In July 2004, he completed the intensive three-week Program for Senior Executives in State and Local Government, at the John F. Kennedy School of Government at Harvard University.

-In October 2004, Sheriff Clarke participated in the 80-hour Executive Development Program of the National Sheriffs’ Institute, which was sponsored by the National Sheriffs’ Association and the National Institute of Corrections in Colorado.
-Clarke returned to Harvard University’s John F. Kennedy School of Government in April 2005, and completed the week-long executive education program entitled, “Driving Government Performance: Leadership Strategies that Produce Results.”
+In October 2004, Sheriff Clarke participated in the 80-hour Executive Development Program of the National Sheriffs’ Institute, sponsored by the National Sheriffs’ Association and the National Institute of Corrections in Colorado.
+Clarke returned to Harvard University’s John F. Kennedy School of Government in April 2005, to complete the week-long executive education program entitled, “Driving Government Performance: Leadership Strategies That Produce Results.”

-In 2005, Sheriff Clarke was nominated to attend the FBI’s 28th Annual National Executive Institute, a world-renowned leadership development forum for law enforcement executives, conducted by recognized experts in leadership; social, political and economic trends; media issues; ethics; international policies; intelligence-led policing, and homeland security.
-Held over three, one-week cycles in Quantico, Virginia; Ottawa, Canada and Gettysburg, Pennsylvania, the forum focused on important issues facing law enforcement in the United States and other nations.
+In 2005, Sheriff Clarke was nominated to the FBI’s 28th Annual National Executive Institute, a world-renowned leadership development forum for law enforcement executives conducted by recognized experts in leadership, media, ethics, international policies, intelligence-led policing, homeland security, and social, political and economic trends.
+The forums were conducted in weeklong cycles in Quantico, Ottawa and Gettysburg.

-Sheriff Clarke traveled to Los Angeles in 2009, and met with Police Chief William Bratton and L.A.
-County Sheriff Lee Baca, and studied their operations.
-Of special concentration were LAPD’s CompStat system--a crime control and analysis model; and LASD’s detention services, large jail management, and emergency management operations.
+Sheriff Clarke traveled to Los Angeles in 2009, to meet with Police Chief William Bratton and Los Angeles County Sheriff Lee Baca, and to study their operations.
+Of special concentration were LAPD’s CompStat system, a crime control and analysis model, and LASD’s detention services, large jail management, and emergency management operations.

-In October 2009, Sheriff Clarke was honored to receive the prestigious Americanism Award from the Milwaukee County War Memorial Veterans Board of Directors at their annual awards ceremony.
-The board, consisting of 22 veterans organizations, historically has given the award to civic leaders and community volunteers, and not to elected officials.
+In October 2009, Sheriff Clarke was honored to receive the Americanism Award from the Milwaukee County War Memorial Veterans Board of Directors at their annual awards ceremony.
+The board, consisting of 22 veterans organizations, historically has awarded civic leaders and community volunteers, and not elected officials.
 However, board members said they chose to recognize Sheriff Clarke in “appreciation for his version of law and order.”

-Sheriff Clarke is a member of several professional organizations, including the National Organization of Black Law Enforcement Executives, the American Jail Association, the International Association of Chiefs of Police, the Major County Sheriffs’ Association, the Badger State Sheriff’s Association, and the National Sheriffs’ Association, for which he serves on the Legal Affairs Committee.
+Sheriff Clarke is a member of several professional organizations, including the American Jail Association, International Association of Chiefs of Police, Major County Sheriffs’ Association, Badger State Sheriff’s Association, Milwaukee County Law Enforcement Executives Association, and the National Sheriffs’ Association, serving on its Legal Affairs Committee.

-He presently serves on the board of directors of the Milwaukee County Council Boy Scouts of America.
-He is a recent past member of the Board of Trustees of the Boys & Girls Clubs of Greater Milwaukee, the Milwaukee Tennis & Education Foundation, the American Red Cross in Southeastern Wisconsin, the Alma Center, and ArtWorks Milwaukee.
+He is a past board member of the Three Harbors Council Boy Scouts of America, Boys & Girls Clubs of Greater Milwaukee, Milwaukee Tennis & Education Foundation, and the American Red Cross in Southeastern Wisconsin.

-Sheriff Clarke and his wife Julie, a realtor, live in the home they built on the northwest side of Milwaukee, and are parish members of the Cathedral of St. John the Evangelist.
+Sheriff Clarke and his wife Julie Clarke, a Realtor, live in the home they built on the northwest side of Milwaukee.